Thandomanitswana/FUTURE_ML_02/README.md

 # FUTURE_ML_02
-NLP model for support ticket classification and priority prediction
+# NLP model for support ticket classification and priority prediction
-# 📩 Support Ticket Classification & Priority Prediction System

 ## 🚀 Project Overview
-This project simulates a real-world support automation system that helps businesses automatically:

-- Categorize incoming support tickets
-- Assign priority levels (Critical, High, Medium, Low)
+This project builds a Machine Learning model to automatically classify customer support tickets and predict their priority.

-The goal is to improve response efficiency, reduce manual triage, and support faster decision-making in customer support operations.
+The goal is to help support teams:

+Respond faster to urgent issues
+Automatically route tickets
+Improve customer satisfaction

 ---